-- Launch the VEA console from Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator or, on Windows 2012 operating systems, from the Apps menu. - Click Connect to a Host or Domain.
+- 1 Launch Veritas Enterprise Administrator from the Apps menu on the Start screen. - 2 Click Connect to a Host or Domain. - 3 In the Connect dialog box select the host name and click Connect.

-- 3 In the Connect dialog box select the host name and click Connect. - To connect to the local system, select localhost.
-Provide the user name, password, and domain if prompted. - 4 To start the New Volume wizard, expand the tree view under the host node to display all the disk groups.
-Right click a disk group and select New Volume from the context menu. - You can right-click the disk group you have just created. - 5 At the New Volume wizard opening screen, click Next. - 6 Select the disks for the volume as follows:
+To connect to the local system, select localhost.
+Provide the user name, password, and domain if prompted.

+4 To start the New Volume wizard, expand the tree view under the host node to display all the disk groups.
+Right click a disk group and select New Volume from the context menu.

+You can right-click the disk group you have just created.

+- 5 At the New Volume wizard opening screen, click Next. - 6 Select the disks for the volume as follows:

+Auto select dis iks

+Manually selec it disks

+ailable disks: 1 1 1 Selected disks:

+Name Harddisk4 PCTL P1C0T4L0 5ize 8.500 GB A dd>

+Add All>>

+< R emove

+< <remove all<="" td=""></remove>

-Make sure the appropriate disk group is selected.
-Group name
+Group name Make sure the appropriate disk group is selected.
 Site preference Select the Site Separated option.
 Select site from Select the campus cluster sites.
-Press CTRL to select multiple to a site.

-Note: If no sites are listed, the disks have not yet been added

-Auto select disks

-Automatic disk selection is recommended for campus clusters.
-SFW automatically selects the disks based on the following criteria:

-- Their port assignment (disks with two different ports are selected): Note that in the list of available disks, the entry after each disk name starts with the port number.
-For example, the "P3" in the entry P3C0T2L1 refers to port 3. - Amount of available space on the disks: SFW picks two disks (one from each array) with the most space.
+Press CTRL to select multiple sites.
+Note: If no sites are listed, the disks have not yet been added to a site.
+Auto select disks Automatic disk selection is recommended for campus clusters.
+SFW automatically selects the disks based on the following criteria: Their port assignment (disks with two different ports are selected): Note that in the list of available disks, the entry after each disk name starts with the port number.
+For example, the "P3" in the entry P3C0T2L1 refers to port 3.
+Amount of available space on the disks: SFW picks two disks (one from each array) with the most space.
 Manually select disks If you manually select disks, use the Add and Remove buttons to move the appropriate disks to the Selected disks list.

-Disable Track Alignment

-You may also check Disable Track Alignment to disable track alignment for the volume.
+Disable Track You may also check Disable Track Alignment to disable track Alignment alignment for the volume.
 Disabling track alignment means that the volume does not store blocks of data in alignment with the boundaries of the physical track of the disk.

-Specify the volume attributes as follows:
+7 Specify the volume attributes as follows:

+localhost - New Volume Wizard × New Yolume Wizard Select the attributes for this volume.
+Yolume name: DATA1_VOL Size: 500 MB Max Size Layout < Back Next > Cancel Help

 Volume name Specify a name for the volume.
 The name is limited to 18 ASCII characters and cannot contain spaces or forward or backward slashes.
 Size Specify a size for the volume.
-If you click Max Size, the Size box shows the maximum possible volume size for that layout in the dynamic disk group.
+If you click Max Size , the Size box shows the maximum possible volume size for that layout in the dynamic disk group.
 Layout Ensure that the Mirrored checkbox is selected.
 Select either the Concatenated or Striped layout type.
 If you are creating a striped volume, the Columns and Stripe unit size boxes need to have entries.
 Defaults are provided.
 In addition, click the Stripe across checkbox and select Ports from the drop-down list.
 Mirror Info Click Mirror across and select Enclosures from the drop-down list.
 When creating a site separated volume, as required for campus clusters, the number of mirrors must correspond to the number of sites.
 If needed, you can add more mirrors after creating the volume.
 Enable logging Verify that this option is not selected.